lorenzo-stoakes/linux-vm-notes/page-table-funcs.md

 [__pa()][__pa], and assigning the bitfield of page flags defined by [_PAGE_TABLE][_PAGE_TABLE]. [native_set_pud()][native_set_pud] finally assigns this value in the PUD entry.

+Note that [split page table locks][split-page-table-lock] do not provide fine-grained locks for page tables above PMDs, and since we're locking at the PUD level here we use the [struct mm_struct][mm_struct]'s lock.

 #### Arguments